 What is not a dental emergency?

 If the problem can be taken care of yourself for a few days without seeing your dentists, it likely isn’t a dental emergency.
-For example, a chipped or cracked tooth is only an emergency if the fracture is painful or has left you with trauma inside your mouth, Or, if you have lost a tooth or filling, you can wait a few days to see your dentist.
+For example, a chipped or cracked tooth is not an emergency if the fracture is not painful or has left you with no trauma inside your mouth, If you’ve lost a tooth or filling but it’s not severely painful, you can wait a few days to see your dentist.

 What’s the best way to handle a dental emergency?